Fudan-iGEM/2023-wiki/docs/src/education.md

 ::: details
 **Preliminary Research**
 Considering children's reading habits, our focus was on creating engaging picture books with concise content.
-We also **received advice** from an editor at "Same As Child," a renowned children's picture book publishing house, selecting essential concepts in synthetic biology.
-We used simplified language and valid examples, and incorporated visualizations to enhance the educational experience.
+We also **received advice** from an editor at "Same As Child," a renowned children's picture book publishing house, selecting essential concepts in synthetic biology, using simplified language and valid examples, and incorporating visualizations.
 :::